JeffreySarnoff/FastRationals.jl/README.md

 - compactify_rational(rational_to_compactify, rational_radius_of_indifference)

-From all rationals that exist in the neighborhood of rational_to_compactify,<sup>[𝒃](#def)</sup>
+From all rationals that exist in the immediate neighborhood<sup>[𝒃](#def)</sup>
-obtains the unique rational with the smallest denominator.
-And, if it be that more than one neighborhood rational shares that denominator, obtains that one with the smallest numerator.
+of the rational_to_compactify, obtains the unique rational with the smallest denominator.
+And, if there be more than one, obtains that rational having the smallest numerator.

 <sup><a name="neighborhood">[𝒃](#def)</a></sup> This `neighborhood` is given by